tvheadend/tvheadend/docs/property/config_channelname_scheme.md

 :
 You must correctly set the *Channel icon path* (above) to be able to generate icon filenames.
-Note that changing this option **won't** automatically (re-)generate icon filenames.
-You must manually (re-)generate them using the *[Reset Icons]* button in the *Configuration -> Channel / EPG -> Channels* tab.
+Note that changing this option **won't** automatically (re-)generate icon filenames, you must manually (re-)generate them using the *[Reset Icons]* button in the *Configuration -> Channel / EPG -> Channels* tab.